rmm-fcul/assisi-python/doc/src/deploy.rst

 .. rubric:: Footnotes

 .. [#fdhcp] TODO: Implement a local DHCP server.
-.. [#multip] In the current setup, two CASU devices are connected to
+.. [#fmultip] In the current setup, two CASU devices are connected to
              the same Beaglebone board